 Merry jingle jangle, my fellow peoples of Yuletide cheer.

-Now, the common trope for many during these few waning days of 2015 is to bemoan the various stresses of the season.
+Now, the common trope for many during these few waning days of the year is to bemoan the various stresses of the season.
 Traffic.
 Family.
 A Justin Bieber holiday album on the radio.
 But I’m having none of it.
 This is my favorite time of year.
 Because what better time of year to indulge in America’s unofficial pastime of expanding our belly-guts and making socially acceptable excuses for doing so.
 Really, from Thanksgiving to New Years Day, the bacchanal of stuffing ourselves like the proverbial Christmas goose is met merely with a shrug and a resolution to start things anew in January.

 “No worries, monsieur, you may begin your exercise regimen next year.”